 Where to Retire in New York and Home Prices

 There are plenty of independent and assisted living facilities.
 Some naturally occurring retirement communities (NORCs) in New York include Bay Ridge (Brooklyn) where 1 bedroom apartments can start at $250k.
 Forest Hills (Queens) is pricier and nicer.
 Tudor City is in Manhattan and also a NORC.
 Apartments less than $500,000 are scarce.
-The median selling price of a home in the last quarter of 2018 in the New York-Newark-Jersey City NY-NJ-PA area was $403,900 according to NAR.
+The median selling price of a home in the first quarter of 2019 in the New York-Newark-Jersey City NY-NJ-PA area was $362,400 according to NAR.
 In Manhattan and the nicer parts of Brooklyn, however, a 2 bedroom apartment will probably cost close to $1 million.
 Some active adults might consider buying or renting a small studio apartment.residence as a part-time residence in the city.
 There are some cooperative hotels that you might also consider – when you are not living there you can rent it out.

 What is special about New York